 # yum install -y podman-docker

-This section describes how to set up your system to use container tools (Podman, Skopeo, and Buildah) to work with containers as a non-root user (rootless).
-It also describes some of the limitations you will encounter because regular user accounts don’t have full access to all operating system features that their containers might need to run.
+This procedure describes how to set up your system to use Podman, Skopeo, and Buildah tools to work with containers as a non-root user (rootless).
+It also describes some of the limitations you will encounter, because regular user accounts do not have full access to all operating system features that their containers might need to run.

-You need to become root user to set up your RHEL system to allow non-root user accounts to use container tools:
+- You need to become a root user to set up your RHEL system to allow non-root user accounts to use container tools.